OrbitalStation/Slavya/README.md

 The argument is used to show this "3" on the screen.
 It transforms Slavya's Church 3 into a Rust one and displays it.

-The examples given in the `code.slavya` at the moment of the commit is implements calculation of the factorial of 5, purely in Slavya.

 ## License
 Licensed under Apache-2.0 conditions(check out `LICENSE.md`)